Tutoring and Academic Engagement Center

 About Elaine

 Hi y’all!
-My name is Elaine, and I am a learning specialist here at TAEC.
+My name is Elaine, and I am a Professional Academic Coach here at TAEC.
 I’ve worked, taught, researched and studied at the University of Texas at Austin and the University of Wisconsin-Madison, and now I am so excited to officially be a Duck!
 I am super familiar with the experience of having multiple responsibilities all while trying to figure out what you want to do with your life (or even just your weekend.)
 Navigating that journey informs the way I listen, coach and build solutions.
 Outside of my work life, I love teaching yoga, starting new hobbies and oscillating on the oxford comma.

 She/Her/Hers